AdobeDocs/workfront.en/help/manage-work/tasks/manage-tasks/manage-task-details-forms-finances.md

 `Planned Completion Date`: The anticipated completion date as shown when the task is planned.
 The planned completion date can be set by a number of factors:

 * The planned completion date is calculated from the planned start date by adding the Duration of the task to the planned start date.
-When the&nbsp;project manager or *Workfront* specifies&nbsp;the Duration of the task, this triggers an update to the planned completion date.
+When the project manager or `Workfront` specifies&nbsp;the Duration of the task, this triggers an update to the planned completion date.
 If the planned date changes, it will often be because the Duration of the has been updated.
 * The project manager or the task owner can manually set the planned completion&nbsp;date when the task constraint is either Fixed Dates or Must Finish&nbsp;On.
 For more information about task constraints, see [Task Constraint overview](../../../manage-work/tasks/task-constraints/task-constraint-overview.md).
 * If the Duration Type of the task changes, and&nbsp;the number of resources&nbsp;on the tasks changes at the same time, the planned completion date will change, as well.&nbsp;For more information about duration types, see [Overview of Task Duration and Duration Type](../../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md).